 A natural marvel, Ásbyrgi is surrounded by 90 to 100 m cliffs.
-According to legend, Ásbyrgi is a hoof print made by Sleipnir, the horse of Óðinn, the greatest of all Nordic gods. Ásbyrgi is a part of the Vatnajökull National Park and is an ideal territory for walking and hiking.
-In fact it cannot be explored to the full extent except by foot.
+According to legend, Ásbyrgi is a hoof print made by Sleipnir, the eight-legged horse of the greatest of all the Norse gods, Óðinn. Ásbyrgi is a part of the Vatnajökull National Park and makes an ideal territory for walking and hiking.
+In fact it cannot be explored to its full extent except by foot.

-Dettifoss is considered the most impressive waterfall in Europe.
+Dettifoss is considered to be the most powerful waterfall in Europe.
 It is 45 m high and 100 m wide.
 Below it in the Jökulsá river is Hafragilsfoss (27 m) and above it is Selfoss (10 m).
-These waterfalls form a unity unparalleled in the world.
+These waterfalls together form a unity unparalleled in the world.
 There is a marked walking path from Dettifoss to Hafragilsfoss.

-Lake Mývatn is a unique source of endless discoveries and no visitor to Iceland should leave without having spent a day here.
-It is the fourth-largest lake in Iceland, measuring 37,3 km2.
-Frequent lava flows have left the lake very irregular in shape, and it is dotted with many islets and rock formations.
+Lake Mývatn is a unique source of endless discoveries and no visitor to Iceland should leave without exploring the area.
+It is the fourth largest lake in Iceland, measuring 37,3 km2 , with an exceptionally rich fauna of waterbirds in the summer.
+Frequent lava flows have left the lake irregular in shape and dotted with stunning islets and rock formations.

 5) Goðafoss Waterfall (30 min)

 The name literally means Waterfall of the Gods and is a part of the glacier river Skjálfandafljót, located right by route 1.
 This magnificent waterfall is 12 m high, 30 m wide and can be viewed both from the east and west side all year around.